 That such notions of Christian equality and voluntary servitude lead to worries about “subjectivity” and “moral chaos” for complementarians perhaps says something more about the fears of complementarians than anything else.
-As I have mentioned in a previous essay, the notion of specific “gender roles” among complementarians is a euphemism for the denial of specific activities (involving leadership and teaching) only to women.
-For complementarians, men can exercise all roles.
+As I have mentioned in a previous essay, the notion of specific “gender roles” among complementarians is a euphemism for the denial of specific activities (involving leadership and teaching) only to women.75 For complementarians, men can exercise all roles.
 They can be followers as well as leaders.
 They can be students as well as teachers.
 They can be laity as well as clergy.
 It is only women who exercise a “role,” specifically the “role” of being excluded from positions of leadership or teaching.
 Unlike men, women are always followers and never leaders, always students and never teachers, always laity and never clergy.
 One does not find complementarians expressing concern that the exercise of such freedom by men will lead to subjectivity and moral chaos.
-It is puzzling that the assertion is made that women exercising the same kind of freedom that men have always exercised will do so.
+It is puzzling, or rather, revealing, that the assertion is made that women exercising the same kind of freedom that men have always exercised, will do so.

 1 Wayne Grudem, Evangelical Feminism and Biblical Truth (Sisters, OR: Multonomah Publishers, 2004) 108-110; George W. Knight, III.
 The Role Relationship of Men and Women: New Testament Teaching (Philipsburg, NJ: Presbyterian and Reformed Publishing Co., 1977, 1985).